JOLIET UNION STATION

 With lines from four major railroads,

 one regional railroad, Amtrak and two commuter lines, Joliet is a great place to watch trains.

 Getting to Joliet Union Station

 - By Train - Joliet is served by Metra, Chicago's commuter rail system and Amtrak, the nation's intercity passenger service.
 The original Joliet Union Station no longer serves passengers, as passenger trains now use the new Joliet Gateway Center -- see our Passenger Guide for details.

-- By Bus - Pace, the suburban bus system serves downtown Joliet with several routes from around the city and other nearby suburbs including routes 501, 504, 505, 507, 508, 509, 832 and 834.
+- By Bus - Pace, the suburban bus system serves downtown Joliet with several routes from around the city and other nearby suburbs including routes 501, 504, 505, 507, 508, 509, 832 and 834, that now use the new Joliet Gateway Center.
 See the Pace website for routes and schedules.

 - By Auto - If traveling by automobile, Joliet Union Station is at the intersection of Jefferson (U.S. 30 East) and Scott Streets in downtown Joliet.
 From the east or west, take Interstate 80 to exit 132 at Chicago Street (U.S. Route 52-Illinois Route 53) and head north.
 From the north or south, take Interstate 55 to Interstate 80 and head east to exit 132.
 Metered parking is available around the station, and parking may be free at certain times, such as weekday evenings or weekends.
 Check meters and posted signs for details.
 For more information on parking, click here.